+Most of the application of lightweight blockchain of things can be divided into three structures according to its own characteristics and application scenarios: public chain, alliance chain, and private chain.

+A type of blockchain deployment model that allows any node to intervene to participate in reading and writing data is called a public chain, and a blockchain where anyone can view any information on the blockchain is called a public chain.
+For example, Bitcoin and Ether, which are more familiar to the public, are cryptocurrencies developed using public chain technology.

+The private chain is privatized by an organization and is limited to a single customer or a small number of customers.
+Each node entering the blockchain network must obtain a corresponding authorization.
+A private chain is a blockchain deployment model in which all operations on a blockchain network require the permission of the center and are subject to its constraints and restrictions.
+The private chain is a relatively centralized decentralized network.
+The alliance chain is a network between the two using a relatively loose consensus mechanism.
+The number of nodes is determined in advance, which can increase transaction speed and reduce transaction costs to a certain extent.
+However, like the private chain, the alliance chain also fails to demonstrate the decentralized characteristics of the blockchain well.

 In recent years, the importance of blockchain technology has gradually increased.
-Generally speaking, people still lack effective corresponding technical solutions and management plans.
-We need to continue to accumulate experience to break this technical barrier [12].
+The following is the work related to the lightweight blockchain of things system in the context of enhanced security, especially in the industrial area and financial area.
 Mandrita Banerjee proposed a blockchain future for internet of things and suggested several methods that are designed application of IoT [1] which can help to ensure the security and privacy of data.
+Moreover, he give out some thoughts on security techniques designed for IoT and related system, which is closely followed by the lack of publicly available.
+One major drawback of this research is that the researchers pay too much attention to the discussion of the Internet of Things, mainly discussing things in the IoT, but ignoring the lightweight blockchain of things.
 Ruinian Li’s research are mainly focus on blockchain and edge computing solutions applicable for large-scale of devices.
+Apart from that, he talked about the security schema for IoT data storage and certificateless cryptography which is very useful in this area.
+As the first paper tracking and combining the edge computing and certificateless cryptography, this paper is very meaningful.

 In the approach of Qun Song [13], a supply-chain system framework is proposed which follow the architecture proposed by Vitalik Buterin [9] who divide the blockchain technology into three, namely public, private and consortium blockchain.
 The existing body of research of Abderahman Rejeb [14] suggests that leveraging internet of things and blockchain technology has great application prospects in supply chain.
+It also talks about the limitations and challenges that concern the lightweight blockchain of things for a long time.

 Ali Dorri and others discussed the privacy and security in IoT devices due to their heterogeneity between such a large scale and talk about some solutions proposed by the previous researchers [15].
+But it reaches the conclusion that applying the blockchain and internet of things is not straightforward due to the limitation of sensors and microcomputers.
 And finally suggest a smart home lightweight blockchain of things architecture consisting of smart home, the overlay, and the cloud storage.